Medical Office Student Associate Overview and Application

 - Must be accepted in the Federal Work Study program to apply and accept this position.

-The MOSA online application is currently open in Lane Job Connection.
+The MOSA online application is currently closed in Lane Job Connection.
 For assistance completing this application please visit the LCC Health Clinic in Building 18, Room 101.

 Online applications will be accepted through June 30, 2015.
 Applications must be submitted by 11:59 PM.

 Interviews will take place end of June and hiring decisions will be made by break week of spring/summer term.